upbound/docs/content/all-spaces/disconnected-spaces/access-control.md

 - a Kubernetes cluster with RBAC enabled
 - to attach your cluster to Upbound

-Users can authenticate to the Connected Space with their Kubernetes credentials with this method.
+Users can authenticate to the single-tenant Connected Space with their Kubernetes credentials with this method.

 <!-- vale Microsoft.HeadingAcronyms = NO -->